 About the Chicago Auto Show

-The Chicago Auto Show is the nation's largest auto show, spanning more than 1 million square feet of production, concept, and exotic vehicle exhibit space.
-In addition to hosting multiple world and North American vehicle debuts, the Chicago Auto Show's First Look for Charity on more than $2.5 million annually for 18 vital Chicago organizations in a single night.
-The 2018 public show will be Feb.
-10-19.
-For more information, visit www.ChicagoAutoShow.com or www.Facebook.com/ChicagoAutoShow.
+The Chicago Auto Show is the largest auto show in North America, spanning 1 million square feet of production, concept and exotic vehicle exhibit space.
+In addition to hosting multiple world and North American vehicle debuts, the Chicago Auto Show's First Look for Charity raises more than $2.8 million annually for 18 vital Chicago organizations in a single night.
+The 2021 Chicago Auto Show is Feb.
+13-21.
+For more information, visit www.ChicagoAutoShow.com or www.facebook.com/ChicagoAutoShow.

 About the Chicago Automobile Trade Association